 Honduras is often forgotten or for most people only a stop on a cruise ship at the Roatan.
-Because of being perceived as a dangerous place, Honduras gets left out as a vacation destination.
+Because it is known as a dangerous place, Honduras gets left out as a vacation destination.

 When I told my friends and family that I am going to Honduras for vacation, concerns, and fears displayed on their faces.
-Google “Honduras” and the first search results page show the travel warnings.
+When you Google “Honduras” the first page shows the travel warnings.

-The images of Honduras as a very violent place has significantly impacted the tourism industry.
+The perception of Honduras as a very violent place has significantly impacted its tourism industry.

 The restaurants and hotels are barely full.
-It is hard to find group tours operating.
-The city of Copán is bustling, but with the locals going on with their daily lives, not with tourists.
-Who mostly suffers?
-The small business owners that heavily rely on tourism to feed their family.
+It is hard to find groups activities tours that are open.
+The city of Copán is definitely bustling, but with the locals going on with their daily lives, but not with tourists.

-There are several safe areas in Honduras to explore.
+There are several safe places in Honduras to visit.
 The Tourism office even provides a list of various secured places for visitors.

-I always wanted to go to Copan to see the archaeological ruins.
-I felt very safe in Copan, walking around during the day and even at night, heading to my hotel after dinner.
+I went to Copan to see the archaeological ruins.
+I felt very safe walking around during the day and even at night, heading to my hotel after dinner.
 The people are helpful and friendly.

-Copán, a small town located in the western part of Honduras has cobblestone streets, plenty of restaurants and coffee shops.
-Architecture that reminds me of the Spanish colonial period and full of colorful moto taxis (Honduran rickshaws) to take people around town.
-A place best to explore by foot than in a taxi or on a bus.
+Copán is a small town located in the western part of Honduras has cobblestone streets, with plenty of restaurants and coffee shops.
+The Architecture reminds me of the Spanish colonial period, and the city is full of colorful, buildings, moto taxis (Honduran rickshaws) to take people around town.
+It is a place best to explore by foot than in a taxi or on a bus.